calendariofx/calendario/README.md

 # Documentaion / Test

 The detailed documentations and tests are being written, but you can find auto generated [docs](http://calendariofx.github.io/Calendario/docs/) here.
 After further testing, it would ready for a beta phase.
-Soon to release an example of how to implement it in Svelte.
+Check out this [example in svelte](https://github.com/CalendarioFX/example-calendario-svelte/) on how to build a beautiful calendar.